-I remember back in my massage therapy days, one of the most common questions new grads would have is, “how long does it take to build a practice?”
+One of the most common questions new Massage Therapy grads have is, “how long does it take to build a business (or private practice)?”.

-Of course, that’s not a crazy question to ask.
-People want to know how long it will take before they’re earning some sort of reasonable income.
-After all, there are bills to pay, a life to live, and those pesky student loans to pay off.
+After all, we want to know how long it will take before we’re earning a reasonable income.
+There are bills to pay, a life to live, and those pesky student loans to pay off.

-Invariably people will share their own stories of building their businesses and how long it took them.
-Some of them, it’s a timeline of months, others it’s years.
+So, people ask others they know who are already working as Massage Therapists.
+And invariably, those people will share their own stories of building their clinics and client lists and how long it took them.
+For some of them, it’s a timeline of months.
+For others, years.

-All the super successful people in your field you see out there, with full schedules, speaking engagements, and a popular blog/newsletter/product/Facebook account/younameit?
+All the super successful Massage Therapists with packed schedules, speaking engagements, and a popular blog/newsletter/product/TikTok account/you name it?
 They got there because they worked their butt off.
 They got out there and made connections with people.
-They learned marketing and sales skills from others who knew what they were talking about.
-They collaborated with others in the industry.
+They learned marketing and sales skills.
+They collaborated with others in health and wellness.
 They made lots of mistakes and learned from them.

 It didn’t happen overnight.
 In most cases, it didn’t happen over a year, either.
 It happened over years of hard work, and it takes hard work to maintain it.

-Having the passion for something isn’t enough.
-Having cool ideas for new projects or businesses isn’t enough.
-Loving what you do isn’t enough.
-Those things are all important, but those things alone will not bring you success.
+Having a passion for something isn’t enough.
+Having fun ideas for decorating your clinic space isn’t enough.
+Taking many different massage technique courses isn’t enough.
+Being an amazing Massage Therapist isn’t enough (sorry to say!).
+Those things are all great, but those things alone will not bring you success.